zz-zhang/some_leetcode_question/README.md

 ## Introduce
 It is a record of solutions for some [leetcode](https://leetcode.com/problemset/all/) question written by zz-zhang.

-Only medium or hard question will be recored basically, except easy question in some contest.
+Only medium or hard question will be recorded basically, except easy question in some contest.
 ## Commit
 \# AC/solved: Accepted